Net Present Value: formula and example

-This article explains the concept of a Net Present Value or NPV.
-After assimilating it, you will be able to understand the basics of this financial indicator.
+Net Present Value: this article explains the concept of a Net Present Value or NPV.
+It describes what NPV is, how it can be calculated using the NPV formula and what it looks like in an example.
+After reading you will understand the basics of this financial indicator.
+Enjoy reading!

 What is the Net Present Value?

 The Net Present Value (NPV) represents the Net Constant Value, with which the profitability of an organisation can be easily calculated.
 It is a useful tool for the budgeting of the working capital in order to determine whether a project or investment will be profitable or will result in a loss.

 Net Present Value is the sum of all discounted future cash flows.
 Within a certain period, the difference between the present value of the outgoing cash flows and the present values of the influx of all cash resources is examined.
 Usually it concerns a period of one year, a half year, or a quarter.

 The outcome forms the basis for the Net Present Value Rule; this prescribes that investments should preferably be made when the NPV values are positive.
 With a positive Net Present Value, the expected income will be higher than the expected costs.

 Net Present Value can also be described as the ‘difference amount‘ between the cash inflow and the outflow of money.
 A comparison is made with the current value of the investment and the future value that it will generate.